8nty/dns-bind9/doc/dev/style.md

    License identifiers for licenses like MPL-2.0 with the ‘or later’ option are constructed by using a “+” for indicating the ‘or later’ option.:

  ..
-SPDX-License-Identifier: MPL-2.0+ */
+SPDX-License-Identifier: MPL-2.0
+..
+SPDX-FileCopyrightText: Internet Systems Consortium, Inc. ("ISC")+ */

    WITH should be used when there is a modifier to a license needed.
 For
    example:

  ..
+SPDX-License-Identifier: MPL-2.0
-SPDX-License-Identifier: MPL-2.0+ WITH API-exception */
+..
+SPDX-FileCopyrightText: Internet Systems Consortium, Inc. ("ISC")+ WITH API-exception */

    Exceptions can only be used with particular License identifiers.
 The valid License identifiers are listed in the tags of the exception text file.
 For